 Once an address has been selected for the study, we cannot replace it with another address.
 This means that we rely on the goodwill of those who have been chosen to take part in the survey.

-If you have been selected for the survey, you should have received a letter and/or email informing you about the survey.
-You may also have received an SMS text message.
-A copy of the letter can be downloaded here
+If your address has been selected for the survey, you should have received a letter informing you about the survey.
+The letter is accompanied by a leaflet containing more information about the survey.
+Copies of the letter and leaflet can be downloaded here

 We rely on people’s voluntary cooperation and are very happy to arrange appointments so that you can complete the interview at a time that suits you.
-The interviewer can make an appointment when they call.
-Alternatively you can call the Crime Survey information line (0800 051 0882) or email firstname.lastname@example.org to request that the interviewer telephones you to arrange a suitable time for the interview to take place.
+The interviewer can make an appointment when they call at your address or alternatively you can call the Crime Survey information line (0800 051 0882) to request that the interviewer telephones you to arrange a suitable time to visit.

 It is very important that we talk to people who may not have experienced any crime as well as those who have, to make sure that we have a balanced view.
+Addresses are selected at random and that means that some high crime areas will be included as well as some areas where crime is very rare.
 By talking to people from all types of areas the survey is able to give a true picture of crime for the country as a whole.